mlibrary/spectrum-config/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create a new Pull Request

+## Copyright

+Copyright (c) 2015, Regents of the University of Michigan.

+All rights reserved.
+See [LICENSE.txt](LICENSE.txt) for details.